Introduction to Financial planning career path:

 Invest keeping the rules in mind

-Investment classes are roughly three and each has their own golden standards.
+Investment classes are roughly three, and each has its own golden standards.

 Stocks: Share of stock represents the percentage of ownership within a corporation.
 From owning one-millionth of a company to being its primary shareholder, there are infinite options.
 While there are no guarantees, stocks are generally worth more than what they were purchased for, with the passage of time.